minhajuddin/blog.minhajuddin.com/source/_posts/pearls-of-elixir-interesting-patterns-from-popular-elixir-packages.md

 ```

 When using packages, I try to take a peek at the source code and
 understand how things work.
-And, I was *schocked* when I saw just 10 lines of
+And, I was *shocked* when I saw just 10 lines of
 code in the `lib` folder!
 See for yourself:

 ```elixir